acidic soil

 The Gardener's Network - A to Z's of Home Gardening: pH Levels for garden Soil

-... range, or ideal pH levels for most plants.
+... soil ph.
+Sweet soil is the mid range, or ideal pH levels for most plants.
 Sour soils are acidic soil, with a low pH level.
 Some plants prefer a slightly acidic soil.
-Bitter is used to describe alkaline soils or high pH ... your plants' potential in the size, health and quality of flowers, vegetables and fruits.
-Find the ideal soil pH level for your favorite plants: Vegetables Flowers Herbs Raising and lowering pH: If your soil is ...
+Bitter is used to describe alkaline soils or high pH soil.
+Why do nutrients get "locked up" in the soil ...

 www.gardenersnet.com